balena-io/docs/pages/reference/OS/overview.md

 ### Logo

-On production mode, nothing is written to tty1, on boot you should only see the \{{ $names.company.lower \}} logo, and this will persist until your application code takes over the framebuffer.
-If you would like to replace the \{{ $names.company.lower \}} logo with your own custom splash logo, then you will need to replace the `splash/balena-logo.png` file that you will find in the \[first partition]\[partition] of the image (boot partition or `resin-boot`) with your own logo.
+On production mode, nothing is written to tty1, on boot you should only see the balena logo, and this will persist until your application code takes over the framebuffer.
+If you would like to replace the balena logo with your own custom splash logo, then you will need to replace the `splash/balena-logo.png` file that you will find in the \[first partition]\[partition] of the image (boot partition or `resin-boot`) with your own logo.

 **Note:** As it currently stands, plymouth expects the image to be named `balena-logo.png`.
 This file was called `resin-logo.png` on older releases.